 Turbinado sugar is a brown sugar taken straight from the sugar cane without full refining.
 I get it from Trader Joe's.
-Here's the link: http://www.traderjoes.com/fearless-flyer/article.asp?article_id=446
+Here's the link.

 Dark muscovado sugar is also a minimally processed cane sugar that has a high molasses content.
 It has a high moisture content too.
 It's great for gingerbread and all kinds of holiday spice breads and quick breads.
 I imagine it would be wonderful in oatmeal cookies too.

-I use Penzeys Extra Fancy Vietnamese Cinnamon almost exclusively in my recipes.
-It's the strongest, richest, boldest cinnamon I've tasted so far.
-It takes this recipe to new heights.
+Penzeys Extra Fancy Vietnamese Cinnamon is the strongest, richest, boldest cinnamon I've tasted so far.
+It takes this and any recipe to new heights.
+I love it in oatmeal, baked goods and even coffee.
 Once you've tasted this cinnamon, you'll be hooked too.
 I start with a small pinch and add more if needed.
 Try this cinnamon and you'll see why I love it so much.
-Great for cinnamon buns too!
-Here is the link....http://www.penzeys.com/cgi-bin/penzeys/p-penzeysvietnamesecinnamon.html

-Serve them with roasted chicken or pork chops for a homey fall meal.
-They're also great on ice cream, oatmeal, pancakes or crepes too.
+Serve this dish with roasted chicken or pork chops for a homey fall meal.
+The apples are also delicious on ice cream, oatmeal, pancakes or crepes.

 - 2 Macintosh or granny smith apples, peeled, cored and sliced into wedges